SaumyaG1999/Disaster-Response/README.md

 ## Acknowledgements

 * [Udacity](https://www.udacity.com/) for providing such a great Data Science Nanodegree Program .
 Grateful to the whole udacity team .
-* Msut give credits to [Figure Eight](https://www.figure-eight.com/) for providing the dataset to train my model.
+* Must give credits to [Figure Eight](https://www.figure-eight.com/) for providing the dataset to train my model.